mgp/book-notes/ruby-on-rails-tutorial.markdown

 * Using `validates: uniqueness` is a query-then-write approach subject to race conditions; to properly enforce uniqueness, use an index at the the database level.
 * Not all database adapters use case-insensitive indices, and so you must use a database callback to lowercase a string before writing it.
 * When using `rails generate migration`, to automatically create a migration for table `tablename`, end the migration name with `_to_tabename`.
-* If the password confirmation field is `nil`, Rails doesn’t run the confirmation validation, although this can never happen on the web, and only through the console.
+* If the password confirmation field is `nil`, Rails doesn't run the confirmation validation, although this can never happen on the web, and only through the console.
 * The `let` method in RSpec memoizes its value, and so the value is remembered from one invocation to the next.
 * Given a `password_digest` column in the database, the `has_secure_password` method provides a secure way to create and authenticate new users.